OlafD/Office-365-Remove-Infected-Files/README.md

 - the tenant url (https://company-admin.sharepoint.com)
 - the sender address for the notification mails
 - the smtp server for the notification mails
-- the smpt port for the notification mails
+- the smtp port for the notification mails

 When the script is executed, a transcript is written to the folder specifield, when the script was started.